yazgazan/shinstaller/Readme.md

 shinstaller
 ===========

-No documentation yet, please se the example directory.
+No documentation yet, please see the example directory.